 In the people’s company town of Washington, D.C., the most popular refrain during lame duck sessions of Congress—the fewer than 60 days between congressional elections and adjournment—is the catchphrase from Mariah Carey’s iconic tune, “All I Want for Christmas Is You.”

-BNSF Railway Co.
-Executive Chairman Matthew K. Rose will step down and retire from the railroad in April of 2019, after 26 years of service.
-At the end of his tenure, Rose will have been Executive Chairman for six years, and BNSF CEO for the prior 13 years.
-He also served in senior marketing and operations positions at BNSF before assuming the CEO role in 2000.
+Railway Age December 2018, Cover Story: BNSF Railway Co.
+Executive Chairman Matthew K. Rose will retire from the railroad in April of 2019, after 26 years of service.
+At the end of his tenure, Rose will have been Executive Chairman for six years, and CEO for the prior 13 years.
+He also served in senior marketing and operations positions at BNSF and predecessor Burlington Northern before assuming the CEO role in December 2000.

 Watching Washington, December 2018 Railway Age: New leadership arrives at railroad-focused congressional committees in January, and unless Surface Transportation Board (STB) Chairman Ann Begeman ingests breakfast Wheaties and gains courage to produce decisions, Congress may prescribe more than a potent laxative.

 New Jersey Transit announced Dec.
 5 that Positive Train Control is “95% complete” toward meeting compliance with the Dec.
 3, 2018 interim deadline.
 Concurrently, the agency launched “a new comprehensive communications initiative aimed at improving the customer experience” and announced a procurement for new multi-level railcars.